top of page

 Exemptions

-1. Juice and seafood from foreign suppliers that are in compliance with the respective HACCP regulations
+1. Juice and seafood from foreign suppliers that comply with the respective HACCP regulations

 2. Small quantities of food imported for research and evaluation purposes that are not intended for retail sale and are not sold or distributed to the public